 Uninstall

-Uninstalling StackGres clusters
+Uninstalling StackGres custom resources

 List the available clusters: